o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-gem/hierarchy.md

 ## Hierarchical Components

-In order to declare a network hierarchy, you have to use a combination hierarchical components: `NetworkHierarchyRootComponent` and `NetworkHierarchyChildComponent`. `NetworkHierarchyRootComponent` marks an entity as the root of a hierarchy.
-It should be placed on the highest parent of your entity prefab or an group of entities. `NetworkHierarchyRootComponent` marks an entity as a child of a hierarchy.
+In order to declare a network hierarchy, you have to use a combination of hierarchical components: `NetworkHierarchyRootComponent` and `NetworkHierarchyChildComponent`. `NetworkHierarchyRootComponent` marks an entity as the root of a hierarchy and it should be placed on the highest parent of your entity prefab or a group of entities. `NetworkHierarchyRootComponent` marks an entity as a child of a hierarchy.
 It should be added on child entities under the entity with `NetworkHierarchyRootComponent`.

-Network hierarchies can be created either in the Editor as as well as by parenting entities at runtime.
+Network hierarchies can be created either in the Editor or by parenting entities at runtime.

 ### Creating Network Hierarchies in the Editor

-1. First, start by creating a network entity with all its network common components:
+1. Creating a network entity with all its network common components:
     - Network Binding Component
     - Network Transform Component

-1. We will also add a Mesh component for visual information in the Editor.
+1. Add a Mesh component for visual information in the Editor.

 1. Here is an example of a simple network entity:

     ![Starting Network Entity](/images/user-guide/gems/reference/multiplayer/starting_network_entity.png)

-1. In order to make it a hierarchical root entity, we need to add `Network Hierarchy Root Component`:
+1. In order to make it a hierarchical root entity, add `Network Hierarchy Root Component`:

     ![Starting Hierarchy Root Entity](/images/user-guide/gems/reference/multiplayer/starting_hierarchy_root_entity.png)

-1. This entity will be parent entity for hierarchical child entities.
+1. This entity will be a parent entity for hierarchical child entities.

 1. A hierarchical child entity is formed by adding `Network Hierarchy Child Component`.